OB-IPSL/two-actor-SRM/README.md

 pip install streamlit
 pip install altair==4.0
-Depending on your system, you need to set up the path for your streamlit executable
+Depending on your system, you need to set up the path for your streamlit executable On spirit, I can execute streamlit from ~/.local/bin/streamlit

 streamlit run stream.py